SHJavaheri/File-Organizer/README.md

 # **File Organizer Overview**
-The **File Organizer** application helps you organize your files into designated folders based on their file types.
+The **File Organizer**, now renamed as Sortify, helps you organize your files into designated folders based on their file types.
 It streamlines the process of managing your documents by categorizing them automatically.

 ## **How It Works:**
 When you run the application, it will prompt you to select a folder anywhere on your system that you want to organize.
 Once a folder has been selected, you can choose between sorting that folder, recursively sorting (sorting all folders as well within the initially selected folder), selecting a different folder, or simply undoing any sorting you have done.